-In the sense of the "weakest link" concept, Equation (4) describes the expected tensile force process of an E-bundle chain where the number of E-bundle is $n=L/L_o$.
-In this case, the peak value and the half-width of the force-chain curve (corresponding to the standard deviation of the yarns) decrease by increasing n or L (Fig. 10).
-At the same time, concerning the tensile strength, the E-bundle chain can be considered as a single E-bundle built up of yarns of length L. In this sense Equation (4) can be used for bundles of yarns of length smaller than L_o as well.
-In the latter case, the peak value and the half-width increase (Fig. 10).
+In the sense of the "weakest link" concept Equation (4) describes the expected tensile force process of an E-bundle chain where the number of E-bundle is $n=L/L_o$ .
+In this case the peak value and the half-width of the force-chain curve (corresponding to the standard deviation of the yarns) decrease by increasing n or L (Fig. 10).
+At the same time concerning the tensile strength the E-bundle chain can be considered as a single E-bundle built up of yarns of length L. In this sense Equation (4) can be used for bundles of yarns of length smaller than $L_o$ as well.
+In the latter case the peak value and the half-width increase (Fig. 10).

-Fig. 10 Normalized expected force-strain curves of E-bundles with different relative lengths (L/L_o)
+Fig. 10 Normalized expected force-strain curves of E-bundles with different relative lengths $(L/L_o)$ crimping of the yarns and the elastic pulling out of the grips are not modeled therefore the first step of the analysis is the determination of the structural elongation.

-In this extended sense, Fig. 11 shows the normalized peak force values as a function of the yarn length, which is the gauge length of the yarns (L) in logarithmic scale.
+In this extended sense Fig. 11 shows the normalized peak force values as a function of the yarn length that is the gauge length of the yarns (L) the former in linear scale the latter in logarithmic scale.

 The results of modeling discussed above give a good basis for analyzing the measurements obtained by tensile test of fabric samples.
-Since our simple FBC modeling method applies E-bundles only consequently, the so called structural elongation caused by the crimping of the yarns and the elastic pulling out of the grips are not modeled, and therefore the first step of the analysis is the determination of the structural elongation.
+Since our simple FBC modeling method applies E-bundles only consequently the so called structural elongation caused by the

-This is defined by the steepest tangent straight line belonging to the inflexion point of the rising part of the force-elongation curve.
+This defined by the steepest tangent straight line belonging to the inflexion point of the rising part of the force-elongation curve.
 The structural elongation is determined by the intersection point of the tangent and the elongation axis (Fig. 11).

-Fig. 11 Peak values of E-bundles versus relative yarn length in logarithmic scale

-Figs. 12 and 13 show the measured and averaged force-elongation curves (blue lines) and the steepest tangents.
+Fig. 11 Peak values of E-bundles versus relative yarn length in logarithmic scale Figs. 12 and 13 show the measured and averaged force-elongation curves (blue lines) and the steepest tangents.